jedisct1/libsodium-doc/advanced/hmac-sha2.md

 A multi-part (streaming) API can be used instead of `crypto_auth_hmacsha256()`:

 This alternative API supports a key of arbitrary length `keylen`.

-Please note that a key longer than the block size will actually be reduced to `hash(key)`.
+However, please note that in the HMAC construction, a key larger than the block size gets reduced to `h(key)`.

 ```c
 int crypto_auth_hmacsha256_init(crypto_auth_hmacsha256_state *state,